 LONG RANGE FORECAST BASED OFF THE HEADY PATTERN.
 THIS COVERS NEBRASKA, IOWA, KANSAS, MISSOURI, OKLAHOMA AND ARKANSAS.

-October 14th-20th: Mainly a mild week with thunderstorms on Tuesday and We This is the chances for severe weather on a 1-10 scale.
-1 on Tuesday, 2’s on Monday, Friday and Saturday.
+October 21st-27th: Mainly a mild week with showers on Tuesday and then again for the weekend.
+This is the chances for severe weather on a 1-10 scale.
+1 on Tuesday, 2 on Saturday.

 Facebook: Meteorologist Doug Heady